AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Experimental Results

 \textbf{Quantitative and Qualitative results.} We discuss the performance of all the methods on the test sets described in Sec.~\ref{subsec:datasets}.
 Table~\ref{tab:quant_train} contains the Peak Signal to Noise Ratio (PSNR) and Structural Similarity (SSIM) values for each method on these test sets.
-To evaluate AWRaCLe and Painter, we choose the context pair for each test set randomly from their respective training sets, i.e., for every test image, the context pair is chosen randomly.
+To evaluate AWRaCLe, Painter and PromptGIP, we choose the context pair for each test set randomly from their respective training sets, i.e., for every test image, the context pair is chosen randomly.
 We resort to random selection for fairness.
 Moreover, the context pair is chosen from the training set, thus, requiring only the knowledge of the type of degradation during inference.
 From Table~\ref{tab:quant_train}, we observe that AWRaCLe achieves excellent overall metrics.
 Our approach yields highest PSNR and SSIM values across all datasets.
 Importantly, AWRaCLe offers consistently high performance across all restoration tasks whereas competing methods perform well for some tasks but poorly for others.
-We also significantly outperform the in-context learning approach, Painter, highlighting the effectiveness of our in-context learning strategy.
+We also significantly outperform the in-context learning approaches, Painter and PromptGIP, highlighting the effectiveness of our in-context learning strategy.
+Additionally, we provide quantitative comparisons with LPIPS and FID scores in the supplementary.

 In Fig.~\ref{fig:qual}, we show qualitative results for visual inspection and compare with the top-performing approaches TSMC, PromptIR and DiffUIR.
 It can be observed that AWRaCLe is able to handle the corruptions more effectively than the others.
-Additional qualitative results can be found in the supplementary along with results of AWRaCLe on real images and a discussion of the limitations of our method.
+More qualitative results, performance of AWRaCLE on real images along with a user study, and a discussion of the limitations of our method are provided in the supplementary.